shthakur/traffic_signs_recognition/README.md

 ```bash
 pip install -r requirements.txt
 ```
+#### Preprocessing

+Run `preprocessing.py` to first process the data to remove imbalance and add extra data augmentations

 #### Training and validating your model
 Run the script `main.py` to train your model.